 The PLSS divides land into a grid.
 Think of it like graph paper laid over a map.
 The grid is based on two reference lines:

 Every state (or group of states) has its own baseline and meridian.
-Oklahoma uses the Indian Meridian.
-Texas mostly uses its own system of land grants and abstracts, though parts of the panhandle use the Cimarron Meridian.
+There are 37 principal meridians across the country.
+Oklahoma uses the Indian Meridian, established in 1870 with its initial point about one mile south of Fort Arbuckle in present-day Murray County.
+The Cimarron Meridian governs the Oklahoma Panhandle.
 Most western and midwestern states follow the PLSS.

 From those reference lines, land is divided into rows and columns.